vollmerf/hypercontour/README.md

 # hypercontour_m
 MATLAB/Octave script for contouring geological fabric and finite strain data on the unit hyperboloid, including Rf/Phi and Elliott polar plots.
+Additional files include a MATLAB test file, and example data files used in the paper.

 ## Citation